Competition can help overweight people get moving

 The games lasted 24 weeks.
 By the end, all three of the games-based groups increased step counts by more than the control group of people simply tracking their own movements.

-After another 12 weeks went by, however, only the people who competed against each other continued to log increases in their daily steps, researchers report in JAMA Internal Medicine.
+After another 12 weeks went by, however, only the people who competed against each other continued to log increases in their daily steps, researchers reported September 9 online in JAMA Internal Medicine.

 “We found that participants were motivated the most by competition and it encouraged them to create habits that stayed in place once the game was over,” said Dr. Mitesh Patel, lead author of the study and director of the Penn Medicine Nudge Unit at the University of Pennsylvania in Philadelphia.